markbergsma/pimatic-hue-zll/README.md

 ### Device configuration

+Since Pimatic 0.9 and pimatic-hue-zll 0.3.0, automatic discovery of devices (lights and light groups) is supported.
+In the Pimatic menu, choose Settings - Devices, and click "Discover Devices". pimatic-hue-zll will then retrieve all known lights and light groups from the Hue bridge and determine the best configuration for them, which can be overriden if needed.

+#### Manual configuration

-Currently all Hue devices need to be added to the `devices` section in Pimatic's `config.json`.
+All Hue devices are added to the `devices` section in Pimatic's `config.json`, and can also be edited in the Pimatic UI in the 'Devices' menu.

 At minimum the device needs to be given a unique Pimatic device id and a device class.
 Lights and light groups also require the Hue id as it is known by the bridge.

 A (user friendly) name property is required by Pimatic as well, but if you leave it out or define it as the empty string `""`, the Hue-ZLL plugin will retrieve the light or group name from the Hue API.